cs-guide/cs-guide.github.io/_drafts/git-add-explained.md

 | ✅        | ✅             | ✅            |

-[`<pathspec>...`](https://git-scm.com/docs/gitglossary) is used to add one or multiple specific files or folders that match the pattern.
+[`<pathspec>...`](https://git-scm.com/docs/gitglossary) is used to add one or multiple specific files or folders that match the given pattern.
 This command gives you precise control about which files will be added.
+[Empty folders](#how-can-i-add-an-empty-directory) (directories that contain only folders and no files) cannot be added this way and Git will simply ignore them.

 **Examples:**